SyncfusionExamples/getting-started-with-the-aspdotnet-core-financial-charts-control/README.md

 ## Project pre-requisites

-Make sure that you have the compatible versions of Visual Studio 2022 and .NET 8.0 SDK framework in your machine before starting to work on this project.
+Make sure that you have the compatible versions of Visual Studio 2022 and the .NET 8.0 SDK framework in your machine before starting to work on this project.

 ### How to run this application?

-To run this application, you need to clone the `getting-started-with-the-aspdotnet-core-financial-charts-control/invitations` repository and then press the `F5` key to run the application.
+To run this application, you need to clone the `getting-started-with-the-aspdotnet-core-financial-charts-control` repository and then press the `F5` key to run the application.